 It’s the most traditional, authentically Italian way to make it, and there’s no disputing that.
 Pine nuts are delicious, with a flavor and texture I love munching on straight out of the bag.
 They’re borderline addicting.

-Another reason I prefer making my pesto at home is because, try as I might, I can’t find a jarred or store-bought version that tastes quite right.
+Another reason I prefer making my basil pesto at home is because, try as I might, I can’t find a jarred or store-bought version that tastes quite right.
 They might nail the look or texture but the taste is just never as fresh, and a few have been downright unpleasant.

-Ingredients You’ll Need for Homemade Pesto
+Ingredients You’ll Need for Pecan Pesto

 - Fresh basil.
 A must!
 I grabbed a large handful (very precise measurement, I know) which worked out to about three cups, lightly packed.
 If you don’t have an abundance of fresh basil or it’s a little pricey, you can also use half basil, and half spinach.
 Fresh spinach (especially baby spinach) will be similar enough in color, texture, and flavor.